Skip to main content

 No. Risk Management will suspend the drivers university driving privileges until the license is renewed.
 Per the Safe Driver Program, all drivers must hold a valid drivers license.

-How do I obtain a copy of the Auto-ID card?
+What is the process for acquiring a copy of the Auto-ID card?

-If you currently hold a Defensive Driving Certification and do not see your name listed on the Certified Student Drivers list, your MVR check may be expired.
+• If you currently hold a Defensive Driving Certification and do not see your name listed on the Certified Student Drivers list, Your MVR check may be expired.
 Your MVR expiration date is approximately 1 year before your DDC Certification expires.

 I'm experiencing issues.
 Who should I contact?